Jakeh766/portfolio/README.md

 | Intermediate | 4 |
 | Expert | 6 |

 There are four directions that a player can win in Connect 4: vertical, horizontal, positive-sloped diagonal, and negative-sloped diagonal.
-If a player gets at least 4 pieces in a row in any of these directions, they win the game.
 To evaluate a board position, the program segments the board into windows of length 4 (Each window contains 4 holes) in each direction.
-Then the Connect 4 AI follows a heuristic (rule of thumb) scoring approach on each window that has been fine-tuned by trial and error.
-In addition to scoring each window, the number of pieces in the center column is also scored.
-The center column is the most key column on the board because in the center you have the most options to branch out and get 4 in a row.
+Then the Connect 4 AI follows a heuristic scoring approach for each window that has been fine-tuned by trial and error.
+Additionally, the number of pieces in the center column is also scored, as the center column provides the most branching options to get 4 in a row.
 The table below outlines the heuristic scoring approach:

 | Condition | Score |
 | --- | --- |